You are only as good as your next best offer

 When it comes to promotions, raises, and money, two of my mentors used to tell me: “you are only as good as your next best offer.”

-Take for example a recent situation where I was going for a new gig that paid 40% what I currently make.
+Take for example a recent situation where I was going to a new gig that paid 40% what I currently make.
 On paper and after several interviews with senior management for a multi-billion dollar corporation, the very last question that I was asked was not to determine further if I had the skill set or potential to meet the challenges of the role, but rather what was I currently making and did I have any other offers on the table.

 The art of negotiating and pulling the best out of life lies in your next best offer